If your question has not been answered below, please email us at email@example.com.

 - USURJ accepts multi-authored papers, including papers co-authored with professors or graduate students as long as the undergraduate student is the primary author.

 - USURJ accepts submissions of original research and review articles from across the disciplines, and there is no deadline for submission.

 - A review article critiques and/or synthesizes current research in a given area.
 It assesses the current state of knowledge of a given topic, assesses the implications of current research, comments on validity, draws new conclusions, and suggests future directions for research in this area.

-- USURJ also accept submissions of artwork.
+- USURJ also accept submissions of artwork for our cover and otherwise.
 However, the submission process is different.
 Please contact us for more information.